engrnisarahmed/dan.carley.co/_posts/2015-04-30-code-club-five-week-retrospective.markdown

 they've missed any steps.
 Besides, humans (not just children) are forgetful creatures.

-Another thing I read about was encouraging children to help each other if they were stuck.
+Another thing that I read about was encouraging children to help each other if they were stuck.
 I thought that this would just happen organically, especially amongst friends that sat together, but the first week proved this not to be the case.
 Children would ask questions that their neighbour had asked only minutes earlier.
 In hindsight, I guess this is to be expected; a lot of school lessons are about individual contribution unless they've been explicitly told to work in groups.
 I hadn't told them anything.
-In the second week I told them to ask the person near them if stuck because they might be further ahead and able to help.
+In the second week I told them to ask the person near them when stuck because they might be further ahead and able to help.
 This dramatically reduced the amount of questions that I had to field and made the club feel more relaxed and collaborative.